Box Office Poison (magazine article): Response

 Articles appeared in many US newspapers chronicling the uproar in Hollywood after the association published the ad.
 Time magazine later that May published responses from some of the stars:

 But a few of the stars themselves had ready answers.
 Actress Hepburn last week terminated the RKO Radio contract that had brought her from $75,000 to $100,000 a picture and was considering five better offers "They say I'm a has-been," scoffed she.
 "If I weren't laughing so hard, I might cry."
 Joan Crawford had just signed a new five-year contract with Metro-Goldwyn-Mayer at a figure reported to be $1,500,000.
 "Box-office poison?" chirruped Actress Crawford.

 In Boston, maligned Mae West was breakfasting in bed.
 "Why. the independent theatre owners call me the mortgage-lifter." she burbled.
 "When business is bad they just re-run one of my pictures. ...
 The box-office business in the entire industry has dropped off 30%. ...
 The only picture to make real money was Snow White and the Seven Dwarfs, and that would have made twice as much if they'd had me play Snow White."

 Louella Parsons included a mention of the Brandt ad in her 1938 New Year's Eve summation of the year in entertainment.
 When Hepburn's The Philadelphia Story opened at Radio City Music Hall to large crowds in December 1940, Brandt sent a telegram to Katharine Hepburn that stated "Come on back, Katie.
 All is forgiven."

+Harry Brandt made other public demands of film studios.

 Legacy

 The term "box office poison" continues in use in magazine articles and opinion pieces.
 Over the years, several more "Box Office Poison" lists have been submitted in newspapers, in magazines, or more recently, online.
 In 1949, Mary Armitage's Film Close-Ups newspaper labeled many stars as "poison" at the box office, among them Sylvia Sidney, James Cagney, Henry Fonda, Ingrid Bergman, Jennifer Jones, John Hodiak, and two actresses that in 1938 were said to have "deserved" their salaries, Bette Davis and Shirley Temple.
 A BBC article about Hepburn and The Philadelphia Story, written in 2021, still refers to her being labeled in 1938 by Brandt as "box office poison".
 Brandt's 1972 obituary in The New York Times did not mention his involvement in the creation of the term.

+Music artist Snax has been producing under the moniker Box Office Poison since 2015.
+The musical genre is house and disco/pop produced by Snax and features guest vocalists.